 Adlafia neoniana (Naviculaceae) may be tiny, but it's got a big name to live up to.
 It's the first new species to be discovered on a NEON field site and named after the NEON program.
 So what is this newly discovered organism?
 A single-celled aquatic alga with a cell wall made of silica, known as a diatom.

-The exact composition of each local community is influenced by variables that include evolutionary history, current climate and interspecies competition or codependence.
+The exact composition of each local community is influenced by variables that include evolutionary history, current environmental conditions, and interspecies competition or codependence.
 A new study led by Will Pearse of Utah State University is using NEON data to quantify the roles of these different variables in the assembly of ecological communities.

 How are ecosystems across the continent changing over time?
-What are the relationships between climate, ecosystem composition and soil organic matter?
+What are the relationships between ecosystem composition and soil organic matter?
 And how are soil composition and carbon storage potential likely to change in the future?
 The answers lie under our feet.

 It's one thing to read about ecological concepts in a textbook.
 It's another to see them revealed by real-world data.
 Students at Ball State University recently explored key ecological concepts using data from the NEON program.